Chuck-A-Rama

+History

+Don Moss opened the first Chuck-A-Rama restaurant in September 7, 1966, in the former O.P.
+Skaggs building in Salt Lake City, Utah.

 Name

-The company's name was devised by Don Moss, and is a portmanteau of the word "chuckwagon" and the term "Scout-O-Rama".
+The company's name was devised by Don Moss and is a portmanteau of the word "chuckwagon" and the term "Scout-O-Rama".

 Controversy

-In 2004 Chuck-A-Rama gained national attention when, at its Taylorsville, Utah location, a couple following the Atkins diet were kicked out for trying to go back to the carved roast beef twelve times.
+In 2004, Chuck-A-Rama gained national attention when, at its Taylorsville, Utah location, a couple following the Atkins diet were made to leave without refunds after attempting to go back to the carved roast beef twelve times.
 The chain stated that, although they are a buffet, they are not an all-you-can-eat restaurant.
-However, the owners of Chuck-a-rama revised that statement and apologized to the couple.